ohhsodead/arisen-studio/README.md

 ## Features
 * Browse major and popular games
-* Discover hundreds of mods, apps and themes
+* Discover hundreds of mods, apps and resources
-* Complete details, creator, version and description
+* Complete details, creator, version and other info
+* Filter mods by types and firmware
 * Supports all types of mods and files
 * Download mods archives to computer
 * Install mods directly to console